sr-murthy/continuedfractions/docs/sources/contributing.rst

 If not please follow the SSH instructions linked above.

-Once you’ve forked the repository, it is recommended to clone your fork over SSH:
+Once you’ve forked the repository, you can clone your fork, e.g. over SSH:

 .. code:: python

    git clone git+ssh://git@github.com/<fork user>/continuedfractions

+You can create additional remotes for the parent project to enable easier syncing, or you can simply create PRs directly against the parent project.

 .. _contributing.dependencies-and-pdm:

 Dependencies & PDM
 ==================

-As mentioned earlier, the package has no (production) dependencies, but groups of development requirements are specified in the
-``[tool.pdm.dev-dependencies]`` section of the `project TOML <https://github.com/sr-murthy/continuedfractions/blob/main/pyproject.toml>`_.
-Of these only the ``'test'`` dependencies, including `pytest <https://docs.pytest.org/en/8.0.x/>`_ and `pytest-cov <https://pytest-cov.readthedocs.io/>`_, are important.
+The package has no external (production) dependencies - some development dependencies are specified in the ``[tool.pdm.dev-dependencies]`` section of the `project TOML <https://github.com/sr-murthy/continuedfractions/blob/main/pyproject.toml>`_, but they are not mandatory.
+Of these, the most important are probably the ``'test'`` dependencies, including `pytest <https://docs.pytest.org/en/8.0.x/>`_ and `pytest-cov <https://pytest-cov.readthedocs.io/>`_:

 .. code:: toml